It's a bit different from my regular development-related tips, but it might help some content creators.

 Follow the install instructions as a provider in the installer program.

-Once we have BlackHole installed, we can set up our new Multi-Output device.
+Once BlackHole is installed, we can set up our new Multi-Output device.

-This new virtual device will literally output two audio sources, as the name suggests.
+As the name suggests, this new virtual device will output two audio sources.

-To set up new audio sources, open up the "Audio MIDI Setup" app.
+Open the "Audio MIDI Setup" app to set up new audio sources.
 The quickest way is to use the Spotlight search.

 Click on the plus at the left bottom of the app, and select "Create Multi-Output device".

-Now select the first default output, which is either your headset or the MacBook speaker.
+Now select the first default output, either your headset or the MacBook speaker.
 As the second one, choose the "BlackHole 2ch".

 Note: Make sure the BlackHole is the second one!